ajkdrag/ocrtoolkit/docs/source/dev/index.rst

   .. code-block:: console

-      (chequeparser) $ make dist-test
+      (ocrtoolkit) $ make dist-test

 - Upload the release to PyPI using

   .. code-block:: console

-      (chequeparser) $ make dist-upload
+      (ocrtoolkit) $ make dist-upload

-  The package should now be available at https://pypi.org/project/chequeparser/
+  The package should now be available at https://pypi.org/project/ocrtoolkit/